ganbarodigital/php-mv-defensive/docs/V1/Exceptions/DefensiveExceptions.md

      [x] has factory for BadCallable newFromInputParameter
      [x] has factory for BadCallable newFromVar
      [x] has factory for BadCheckArgs newFromInputParameter
+     [x] has factory for BadCheck newFromVar
+     [x] has factory for BadCheck newFromInputParameter
      [x] has factory for BadCheckArgs newFromVar
      [x] has factory for BadRequirement newFromInputParameter
+     [x] has factory for BadChecksList newFromInputParameter
+     [x] has factory for BadChecksList newFromVar
+     [x] has factory for EmptyChecksList newFromInputParameter
+     [x] has factory for EmptyChecksList newFromVar
      [x] has factory for BadRequirement newFromVar
      [x] has factory for BadRequirementArgs newFromInputParameter
      [x] has factory for BadRequirementArgs newFromVar